 State and Local Innovation Request for Proposals

 Application materials from the latest RFP round are available below for reference.
 Future funding rounds typically take place twice per year with deadlines in early spring and early fall.
 In rare instances, J-PAL North America will consider off-cycle proposals for projects, including pilots, facing time constraints due to factors outside of their control.
-Decisions on these applications are typically made in about two weeks.
 We accept travel/proposal development grants at any time of the year.

 Types of Proposals

 Full research projects are typically awarded $150,000 to $250,000, with a maximum budget of $400,000.
 The award period may be up to three years.
 A full project proposal is one where applicants:

 - Can propose a clear and well-developed research question

 - Can provide detailed randomization design and power calculations (see below)